chippyash/Math-Matrix/README.md

 The current library covers basic matrix manipulation (inverses being worked on at the moment which means matrix division is pending.)
-The library will cover most well known matrix transformations and derivatives, enabling those with a modicum of matrix maths to construct a good deal of common algabraic functionality .
+The library will cover most well known matrix transformations and derivatives, enabling those with a modicum of matrix maths to construct a good deal of common algebraic functionality .

 If you want more, either suggest it, or better still, fork it and provide a pull request.